godotengine/godot-docs/classes/class_input.rst

 - :ref:`int<class_int>` **get_mouse_button_mask** **(** **)** const

 Returns mouse buttons as a bitmask.
-If multiple mouse buttons are pressed at the same time the bits are added together.
+If multiple mouse buttons are pressed at the same time, the bits are added together.

 .. _class_Input_method_get_mouse_mode: